 Building FREQUENCY of Your Advertising Message

-Radio is a great medium for Reach, yet it’s also perfect for building FREQUENCY.
-To the advertiser, FREQUENCY reflects the average number of times someone will be exposed to their message.
-Stations with high Time Spent Listening (TSL) typically grow FREQUENCY faster than stations with low TSL.
-You can still use AQH Persons when building a schedule to determine which dayparts will provide a higher FREQUENCY for your ad campaign.
-To ensure high FREQUENCY, select the dayparts with the highest AQH Persons and load up spots in these dayparts.
+We all know that radio is a great medium for reach, yet it’s also perfect for building FREQUENCY.
+To the advertiser, frequency reflects the average number of times someone will be exposed to their message.
+Stations with high Time Spent Listening (TSL), or Average Weekly Time Exposed (AWTE) depending on the market, typically grow frequency faster than stations with low TSL/AWTE.
+You can use AQH persons when building a schedule to determine which dayparts will provide a higher frequency for your ad campaign.
+To ensure high frequency, select the dayparts with the highest AQH persons and load up spots in these dayparts.

-Another way to build higher FREQUENCY is to use duplication.
-When building Reach, we look for low duplication.
-To build FREQUENCY, you want to look for high duplication.
-Since FREQUENCY is reflected in your AQH audience, you will want to select dayparts on your station that have high duplication, meaning there is a high percentage of that audience that listens to those different dayparts.
-If you are pitching several stations in your cluster, then selecting the stations that have the highest duplication will yield a schedule with higher FREQUENCY.
+Another way to build higher frequency is to use duplication.
+When building reach, look for stations with low duplication.
+To build frequency, you want to look for stations with high duplication.
+Since frequency is reflected in your AQH audience, you will want to select dayparts when your station has high duplication.
+This means there is a high percentage of that audience that listens during different dayparts.
+If you are pitching several stations in your cluster, then selecting the stations that have the highest duplication will yield a schedule with higher frequency.

-What is the right FREQUENCY level for a radio campaign?
-Traditionally, most advertising schedules targeted a frequency of 3 or higher.
+What is the right frequency level for a radio campaign?
+Traditionally, most advertising schedules targeted a frequency of three or higher.
 This was based on a model from the 1960s when we were all exposed to far fewer ads in any given day.
-With the influx of new media and additional radio stations, you may want a frequency of 5-7.
-It is best to discuss this with the advertiser as desired FREQUENCY will vary based on their advertising goals.
+With the influx of new media and additional radio stations, you may want a minimum frequency of five to seven.
+It is best to discuss this with the advertiser as desired frequency will vary based on their advertising goals.

-Make sure to include FREQUENCY in addition to Net Reach on your sample ad schedule.
-By showing advertisers both Reach and FREQUENCY, you show Radio and your station in the best light to deliver their target consumer!
+Make sure to include frequency in addition to Net Reach on your sample ad schedule.
+By showing advertisers both reach and frequency, you show radio as a whole, and your station, in the best light to deliver their target consumer!